Conquer Stress & Fears

-- Keeping a diary or logbook will help focus on clues for any diagnose.
+- Keeping a diary or logbook will help focus on clues for any diagnoses.

-- Talking about the triggers will assist in preventing such anxiety & stress.
+- Talking about the triggers will assist in preventing such stress.

-- Connect with people and have a good support network.
+- Connect with positive people and have a good supporting network.

 - Accept what you can’t change.